clayshek/Pi-Data-WebApp/readme.md

 ## Summary

-PHP web application developed with Laravel framework (v5.4) for receiving data from a Raspberry Pi via an API, and displaying that data via a web front-end.
+PHP web application developed with <a href="https://laravel.com/docs">Laravel</a> framework (v5.4) for receiving data from a Raspberry Pi via an API, and displaying that data via a web front-end.
 In production WIP at http://pidatawebapp.herokuapp.com/.